SystemsApproach/security/crypto.rst

 of the message; for example, the secret could be a key, and the proof could be some value encrypted using the key.
 There is a mutual dependency between the way the code is generated and how it is used as proof of secret knowledge.
-We will discuss several workable combinations.
+The following discusses several workable combinations.

 For simplicity, let's assume initially that the original message need